AustinKong/helios/README.md

 <br>
 Features:
 * Create different celestial bodies such as star, planet, moon, satellite, comet
-* Customize the color, name, density, diamter, mass of the celestial body
+* Customize the color, name, density, diameter, mass of the celestial body
 * Preview and edit the trajectory of the celestial body
 * View info on celestial bodies, such as velocity, diameter, density, mass
 * View trajectory and celestial body trails